cocotb/cocotb/docs/source/coroutines.rst

 If the *continue_on_error* parameter is ``True``, the exception is captured and other child :class:`!Task`\ s are allowed to continue running.

-After all child :class:`!Task`\ s have finished, all exceptions, besides :exc:`CancelledError`, are gathered into an :exc:`ExceptionGroup`, or a :exc:`BaseExceptionGroup`, if at least one of the exceptions is a :exc:`BaseException`, and raised in the enclosing scope.
+After all child :class:`!Task`\ s have finished, all exceptions, besides :exc:`~asyncio.CancelledError`, are gathered into an :exc:`ExceptionGroup`, or a :exc:`BaseExceptionGroup`, if at least one of the exceptions is a :exc:`BaseException`, and raised in the enclosing scope.